Diary studies: Limitations

 There are some limitations of diary studies, mainly due to their characteristics of reliance on memory and self-report measures.

 There is low control, low participation and there is a risk of disturbing the action.

 In feedback studies, it can be troubling and disturbing to write everything down.
+This is called a respondent burden.

 Inaccurate recall

 The validity of diary studies rests on the assumption that participants will accurately recall and record their experiences.
 This is somewhat more easily enabled by the fact that diaries are completed & media is captured in a natural environment and closer, in real-time, to any occurrences of the phenomenon of interest.
 However, there are multiple barriers to obtaining accurate data, such as: